Immediate steps needed to avoid gas crisis during peak winter

 Industrial units in Punjab has already been using LNG for last few years and additional LNG through the new pipeline at Port Qasim will enable industrial units and other utilities use LNG in Sindh during peak winter season from Dec 2020 to Feb 2021.

 The long term solution to overcome gas shortages is the construction of two LNG terminals and the new North South gas transmission pipeline.
-Mitsubishi Corp wrote to Prime Minister on Sept 24th, 2020.
+Mitsubishi Corp wrote to Prime Minister on Sept 24th, 2020 about its readiness and plans to finish LNG terminal and the other operator, Energas is also in process to close an innovative development and roll out plan.